 The REMUS 300 was designed in compliance with the US Navy’s Modular Open Systems Architecture (MOSA) and Unmanned Maritime Autonomy Architecture (UMAA) specifications.
 It incorporates design improvements from the REMUS 100 autonomous underwater vehicle.

-The UUV has advanced features such as a more robust structure and sensors, data distribution system (DDS), open architecture, flexible energy options, a new HyFleet graphic user interface with simulator and a removable 1TB solid-state hard drive.
+The UUV has advanced features such as a more robust structure and sensors, a data distribution system (DDS), open architecture, flexible energy options, a new HyFleet graphic user interface with a simulator, and a removable 1TB solid-state hard drive.

-The improved design allows for increased capabilities, interoperability and a range of applications at a reduced cost.
-The open architecture is designed to enable rapid integration of the latest modules and software, as well as allow future upgrades based on mission requirements.
+The improved design allows for increased capabilities and interoperability, in addition to a range of applications at a reduced cost.
+The open architecture is designed to enable rapid integration of the latest modules and software, as well as allow for future upgrades based on mission requirements.

 The underwater vehicle can be equipped with a vehicle interface programme (VIP) to provide mission programming and post-mission analysis capabilities.

-Sensors aboard the vehicle include a Marine Sonics MK II Arc Scout 900/1800kHz dual frequency side scan sonar with a resolution of up to 5cm and swath width of up to 160m, NBOSI conductivity and temperature (CT) sensor, and TE Connectivity depth sensor.
+Sensors aboard the vehicle include a Marine Sonics MK II Arc Scout 900Hz/1,800kHz dual-frequency side-scan sonar with a resolution of up to 5cm and a swath width of up to 160m, an NBOSI conductivity and temperature (CT) sensor, and a TE Connectivity depth sensor.

-A software development kit (SDK) and hardware development kit (HDK) are being developed to enable the integration of third-party payloads and autonomy.
-Optional payloads and sensors include a 2G Robotics 4K HD stills camera module with high intensity LED lightbar, Seabird Scientific Eco Puck Triplet environmental sensor and Klein MA-X gap-filling sonar.
+A software development kit (SDK) and a hardware development kit (HDK) enable the integration of third-party payloads and autonomy.
+Optional payloads and sensors include a 2G Robotics 4K HD stills camera module with a high-intensity LED lightbar, Seabird Scientific Eco Puck Triplet environmental sensor, and Klein MA-X gap-filling sonar.

-The navigation equipment installed aboard the REMUS 300 includes iXblue Phins C3 inertial navigation system (INS), long baseline (LBL), Garmin commercial or optional GB-Gram military global positioning system (GPS) and doppler-assisted dead reckoning.
+The navigation equipment installed aboard the REMUS 300 includes an iXblue Phins C3 inertial navigation system (INS), a long baseline (LBL), a Garmin commercial or optional GB-Gram military global positioning system (GPS), and doppler-assisted dead reckoning.

 The unmanned vehicle is powered by a direct-drive DC brushless motor coupled to an open three-blade propeller.
 The control system includes a Cruciform fin for yaw and pitch control.

-The vehicle is capable of diving to depths of up to 305m and achieving speeds up to 5k.
-The standard variant has a maximum range of 110km, while the long-endurance version has a maximum range of 165km.
+The vehicle is capable of diving to depths of up to 305m and achieving speeds up to 5kt.
+The standard variant has a maximum range of 110km while the long-endurance version has a maximum range of 165km.